lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 If your application doesn't require private gems, you can reduce all the lines injecting the `GITHUB_TOKEN` to the much simpler `RUN bundle install` command.

 The code presented here can also be found on Github: <https://github.com/lipanski/ruby-dockerfile-example>.
+You can find the slides from my talk at the RUG:B meetup [here](/slides/dockerfile/index.html).

 ### Further reading
+{:.no_toc}

 - <https://pythonspeed.com/articles/dockerizing-python-is-hard/>
 - <https://blog.docker.com/2019/07/intro-guide-to-dockerfile-best-practices/>